Recording good audio for qualitative interviews and focus groups

 Once you’ve got it transcribed, you'll find that Quirkos is the most intuitative and visual software for qualitative analysis of text data.
 You can download a free trial for a month, and see an overview of the features here…

-Quirkos now has it's own integrated automated transcription service.
+Quirkos now has its own integrated automated transcription service.
 This is different to a professional transcriber, but allows for securely encrypted and accurate transcription of your interviews and other verbal recorded data.
 It's also really good with noisy environments, accents and multiple languages.
 It's also very cheap compared to the options above, it works as just US$12 a month for 50 hours of transcription when buying for a whole year: just $0.04 a hour!

 Once you’ve got a transcript, you will be ready to start qualitative coding your text data, and Quirkos is an ideal software tool to bring your interview and focus-group data to life, with a visual and intuitive interface.
 Try it for free, or watch a video overview showing you how to start a new analysis project in just 15 minutes.